benscott/scratchpads-training/content/custom-content.rst

    field_reference (Reference)* and in the *Form element to edit the data* drop down menu select *Select list*
 2. Click *Save*
-3. Make this field a *Required field*.
-The *NUMBER OF VALUES* should be “1” because each literature mining node should link to only one biblio node

 Text fields
 ^^^^^^^^^^^